perronejon/cis106/notes/notes5/notes5.md

 An absolute path is a path that includes the directory's parents, their parents, all the way to root.

 ```
+realpath file.txt
 /home/student/Documents/file.txt
+# includes parents of each directory until root
 ```

 ## What is a relative path?
 Include an example

-A relative path uses the current working directory as the starting path when using commands without referencing the absolute path.
+A relative path assumes the current working directory as the starting path.
+It is implied the absolute path exists.
+It is easier to manage than using absolute paths each time a directory needs to be referenced.

 ```
-pwd
-# /home/student/Documents
+# from $HOME
+cd Videos/instructional

-cat file.txt # resolves to /home/student/Documents/file.txt
+# as opposed to

+cd /home/student/Videos/instructional

 ```

 ## What is the difference between “Your home directory” and “The home directory”?